+Shared IT Services in the Enterprise

 A general discussion of service

 The dictionary definition of service is an act of helpful activity and, in the context of business, the help is providing some business function that generates business value.
-In general, services are used to realize desired effects that we either lack the skill or inclination to fulfill ourselves.
+In general, services are used to realize desired effects that we either lack the ability or inclination to fulfill ourselves.

 The general idea of service may not have an IT component but it does imply the existence of a capability to produce the service effects.
 Without the underlying capability, there is no service.
 For example, the service of filling a prescription requires a pharmacist and an adequately stocked pharmacy; a random person in a white jacket standing in front of a cash register with a sign saying Pharmacy is not sufficient.

-Service in the SOA context is a mechanism to enable access to one or more capabilities, where the access is provided using a prescribed interface and is exercised consistent with constraints and policies as specified by the service description.
+Service in the SOA context is a mechanism to enable access to one or more capabilities, where the access is provided using a prescribed interface and is exercised consistent with the terms specified in the service description.
 Here, we focus on service as the use of software to enable business.

 Note that the SOA service explicitly depends on the existence of the underlying capability and is the means of using this capability without explicit knowledge of how the capability realizes its effects.
 We have no idea how the pharmacy maintains its inventory, but the person at the cash register of a functioning pharmacy provides the access through a readily understandable interface and consistent with policies and practices for operating a pharmacy.

 In the following, the unmodified term service refers to the combination of the underlying capability and the means to access the capability.
 Thus, a consumer walks up to the cash register at the pharmacy, hands over a prescription, and upon payment gets what the prescription ordered.
 The term underlying capability refers to the unseen processes and activities that go into providing the desired effects, such as the full range of activities performed by the pharmacy staff.
-The term SOA service refers to the software through which a consumer interacts in order to make use of the underlying capability and realize the desired effects, and is analogous in our pharmacy example to the front counter person with whom the consumer interacts.
+The term SOA service refers to the software interface through which a consumer interacts in order to make use of the underlying capability and realize the desired effects, and is analogous in our pharmacy example to the front counter person with whom the consumer interacts.

 Note that an underlying capability may be accessed by any number of access mechanisms.
 In the pharmacy example, the pharmacy capability may be accessed through a phone call or through an online request.
 In the case of email, any number of software clients (e.g. Outlook, Apple Mail, gmail) that use a recognized and supported email protocol (e.g. POP, IMAP, Exchange) may be used to access the underlying email capability.